What Is Adderall?

 Dextroamphetamine is the main psychoactive ingredient in this substance.
 The half-life of this compound is 10 hours.
 Consequently, after 10 hours, half of the total amount will be excreted from the body while the rest will be eliminated within three days.

-- Blood test: Detectable within 24 hours
+Blood test: Detectable within 24 hours

-- Urine test: Detectable within 3 days but 3 hours after ingestion.
+Urine test: Detectable within 3 days but 3 hours after ingestion

-- Saliva test: Detectable within 48 hours but not an hour after ingestion.
+Saliva test: Detectable within 48 hours but not an hour after ingestion

-What are the short and long-term effects of Adderall?
+What Are the Side Effects of Adderall?

 - Increased heartbeat